 Alan also studied for two summers at The Music Academy of the West in California which is headed by famed mezzo-soprano Marilyn Horne.
 There he also sang Harlequin in Strauss’ Ariadne auf Naxos and then Sid in Britten’s Albert Herring to rave reviews.

-As well as studying with the great Mary Morrison in Toronto for two years, Alan was one of 12 singers from around the globe to study in France for a one-year apprenticeship program in Marseille where he studied with Yvonne Minton.
+As well as studying with the great Mary Morrison in Toronto for two years, Alan was one of 12 singers from around the globe to study in France for a one-year young-artist program in Marseille where he studied with Yvonne Minton.

 In 2006, Thompson Rivers University awarded Alan a Distinguished Alumni Award for his accomplishments in Arts and Culture.
 In 2012, Alan was the sole recipient of the Kamloops Mayors Award for the Arts for his innovations in the arts.